 What will attending Pci College really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
 You can find the Pci College's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.

 Schools sometimes offer tuition waivers to certain groups, to offset the cost of attending.
 Some schools offer tuition waivers for employees and their family members, underrepresented students, or military students.
 Even with a tuition waiver, other expenses and fees are the responsibility of the student.

 To learn more about Pci College, choose from the options below:

 Join the conversation about about Pci College in the College Confidential forums